With the United States plunged into the global pandemic, COVID, it is understandable bills may go unnoticed or even unpaid.

 If you have a collection account from Americollect on your credit report, or you receive a phone call or written correspondence from them, you’ll need to deal with them.

-That will mean focusing on removing the collection entry from your credit report, and calling a halt to future phone calls and letters.
+That will mean focusing on removing the collection entry from your credit report as reported by the three credit reporting agencies, and calling a halt to future phone calls and letters.

 Who is Americollect?